cdli-gh/brat_to_cdli_conll_converter/README.md

 # brat_to_cdli_conll_converter
+##Brat standoff to CDLI-CoNLL Converter

-Brat standoff to CDLI-CoNLL Converter
+This tool converts a Brat standoff file format to a CDLI-CoNLL format.

+More information on the brat standoff format can be found [here](http://brat.nlplab.org/standoff.html).

+More information on the CDLI-CoNLL file format can be found [here](https://cdli-gh.github.io/guide_overview.html).

 ## Installation